Lies My Parents Told Me: Plot

 After the previous incident, Wood and Giles privately conspire to get Spike killed.
-When Giles learns that Spike had killed Wood's mother, Nikki, the two plan for Giles to distract Buffy while Wood takes care of Spike.
+When Giles learns that Spike had killed Wood's mother, the two plan for Giles to distract Buffy while Wood takes care of Spike.
 Giles takes Buffy on patrol and begins asking her indirect questions and making obscure references to her role against the First.
 In the meantime, Wood takes Spike to his hideout where he reveals that he knows Spike murdered his mother and that he is going to kill the monster inside him.
 Spike says he has no remorse over killing Wood's mother.
 Wood then plays "Early One Morning", which triggers Spike's violent, monstrous self and the two fight.
 As the fight progresses, Spike continues to relive the events that transpired between him and his mother, due to the Prokaryote Stone.
 Wood takes advantage of Spike's flashbacks, and using weapons, knocks Spike around until he cannot stand and he then attempts to stake him.

 At this point, Spike regains control of his own mind, having faced his own anger and regret on turning his mother into a vampire and then being forced to kill her.
-Wood is now almost helpless against the much stronger Spike, who gives him a violent beating, demonstrates that the song has no more power over him and points out the difference between their own mothers – Spike's mother actually loved him back.
+Wood is now almost helpless against the much stronger Spike, who gives him a violent beating, demonstrates that the song has no more power over him and points out the difference between their own mothers – Spike's mother actually loved him back, but Nikki only cared about the mission.
 While Giles and Buffy are talking in the cemetery, they are ambushed by another vampire.
 Buffy realizes that Giles has been trying to distract her while Wood kills Spike.
 She kills the vampire and rushes to Wood's place, where she finds Spike and a badly injured but alive Wood.
 Spike tells her that he stopped himself from killing Wood, but only because he had already killed Wood's mother.
 Buffy tells Wood that she needs Spike alive and that she has no time for personal vendettas, and vows to let Spike kill him if he tries anything like this again.
 As she walks away, she says she has a mission to win this war - "The mission is what matters" - echoing Wood's mother's words when he was a child.
 Once at home, Buffy tells Giles that his and Wood's plan failed, and disowns him as her mentor.

+Reception

+In 2023, Rolling Stone, raked this episode as #37 out of the 144 episodes in honor of 20th anniversary of the show ending.